esmerek/terrific-zebra-dadb5/content/pages/blog/art-of-modern-work.md

 Rapid enablement concepts can help to support strategies in all areas of the organization to become faster and to meet these challenges.

 ### Build the foundation

+#### Leadership

+It is always founded on leadership.
+Create a forward focused, collective leadership culture.
+Shape roles that are exceptionally engaged in driving this culture into the organization.

+#### Communication

+Modern work together requires an exceptional amount of communication.
+It is important to communicate a clear vision and key message.
+Regular updates and smart use of existing channels will promote awareness of modern work.

+#### Engage

+Engage with your employees, with your leaders, and with cross-unit stakeholder groups.
+Make sure everyone is represented or can get involved.

+#### Evaluate

+Regular retrospectives assist in reflecting on progress and learnings.
+Establish appropriate tools to ensure that findings are implemented long-term and that measures can be reassessed for their impact.

+### Workplace Wellbeeing

+The magic takes place when all elements interact ideally.
+Happy employees who can fully participate are the best lever to constantly grow a healthy organization culture.